 Gino's Pastry Shop

 When you’re tired of calling two bowls of Cap’n Crunch dessert, call Gino’s and place an order for pickup or delivery.
 This classic Italian bakery in Belmont is offering frozen desserts, like cheesecakes, pastries, and DIY cannolis with cream and shells.

 If you want to freshen your sad-looking pantry (or your freezer) - know that you can order bagels for pick-up or delivery from Kossars on the LES.
 Get a bagel sandwich, and throw in a few dozen bialys while you’re at it.

-If your friends are all learning how to bake bread and you’d like to learn as well, just so you can get better at it and shove it in their faces, Leo in Williamsburg is delivering organic wheat and spelt flour.
-They also have bread, in case you’re too lazy to bake, and they have some great pizzas as well.
+If your friends are all learning how to bake bread and you’d like to learn as well, just so you can get better at it and shove it in their faces, Leo in Williamsburg is delivering their sourdough bread, a ton of interesting wine and beer, and coffee beans.
+They also have some great pizzas that you simply won’t be able to recreate at home.
 Go online for pickup or delivery.

 Sticky’s has a bunch of locations in lower Manhattan (and one in Brooklyn), and they specialize in chicken fingers.
 If you just pictured a basket of chicken fingers in front of you, congratulations, you passed the test.
 Order online, and get the four-person family meal if you’d like a fridge full of chicken.

 Over in Fort Greene, Colonia Verde has a general store section of their to-go menu featuring a DIY tuna tostada kit, grilling supplies, mole, produce from upstate New York, and more.
 Check out their website to see the wide-ranging selection.